AhlenSDA/FrontEnd_SDA/zadanie_01/Readme.txt

-Going around some CSS commands
+Playing around with some CSS commands